pelvisawareness_admin UTI Leave a Comment

 Ask Your Doctor

-If you think you have a UTI, it’s best to see your doctor to receive a proper diagnosis and receive treatment for your infection.
+If you think you have a UTI, it’s best to see your doctor to receive a proper diagnosis and receive a treatment plan for your infection.
 When caught early, UTIs are a common condition that can easily be treated.
+That’s also the right place to ask can you have sex with UTI.
 Your doctor will be able to provide advice on whether you can have sex with a UTI.
+Recovery time is typically 3 days after a course of prescribed antibiotics, so you don’t have to let a UTI get in the way of living your life!

 Use our Physician Finder to find a doctor near you and seek treatment for your UTI or other health concerns.